Angelo2384/StudentManagementSystem/README.md

 - UndergraduateStudent
 - GraduateStudent

+The Student class represents the core entity of the system.
+The PostgraduateStudent class represents another specialized type of student.
+The Main class serves as the entry point of the application.
+The UndergraduateStudent class extends the Student class and represents a specific type of student.

 ## Design Patterns Used

 ### Builder Pattern
 The Builder Pattern is used to construct student objects with parameters.

-The UndergraduateStudent class extends the Student class and represents a specific type of student.
 Example of (UndergraduateStudent):

 ```java